augmented-os/augmented-os/docs/architecture/components/task_execution_service/implementation/task_workflow_relationship.md

 ## Overview

 This document clarifies the relationship between Task Instances and Workflow Instances, explaining how these two core concepts interact within the system architecture.
-Understanding this relationship is essential for developers working with the Task Execution Layer and the Workflow Orchestrator.
+Understanding this relationship is essential for developers working with the Task Execution Service and the Workflow Orchestrator.

 ## Conceptual Model